 Being around smokers, or smoking directly, puts yourself and others at risk.
 Everyone in the vicinity is at an increased risk.
 The risk in new construction builds, is that third-hand smoke settles on all porous surfaces – even hair and clothing.
 In new homes, this residue lays dormant until the air is disturbed.
 It is then reemitted into the air, lowering air quality and landing on new surfaces.
 This is compounded each time an individual smokes and enters the area, even if the smoking is done outdoors.

 The Benefits of Quitting

 There are numerous advantages to quitting.
 In fact, the effects of quitting smoking begin within minutes, and the benefits are numerous.
 According to the CDC, within 20 minutes, your heart rate and blood pressure will drop down to normal levels.
 After 12 hours, your blood oxygen levels will return to normal.
 After only 24 hours, your risk for heart attack decreases.
-According to the American Heart Association, your circulation, and lung capacity/performance will begin to regenerate and improve within two to three weeks after quitting.
+Your circulation, and lung capacity/performance will begin to regenerate and improve within two to three weeks after quitting.
 This will allow you to perform intense work and personal activities that rely on endurance and stamina.